intel/libvpl/doc/spec/source/programming_guide/VPL_prg_decoding.rst

 .. _simplified-decoding-procedure:

-oneVPL API version 2.0 introduces a new decoding approach.
-For simple use cases, when the user wants to decode a stream and does not want to set additional parameters, a simplified procedure for the decoder's initialization has been proposed.
+|vpl_short_name| API version 2.0 introduces a new decoding approach.
+For simple use cases,
+when the user wants to decode a stream and does not want to set additional parameters, a simplified procedure for the decoder's initialization has been proposed.
 In this scenario it is possible to skip explicit stages of a